Gurdwara Janam Asthan Guru Ram Das: Architecture

 The shrine was built atop a white marble platform, which is built several steps above street-level.
 The shrine measures 122 feet 6 inches by 97 feet 6 inches.
 To the west of the shrine is an open courtyard, surrounded on two sides by a two-story building.
+An old well can be found at the site.

 Management

 The shrine is managed by the Evacuee Trust Department of the Government of Pakistan.
 Readings from the Guru Granth Sahib are carried out daily at the shrine.